rarar/SJSU_ART_104_F19/readings/five/Yanhua.yang.md

 What differences between design and art:
 Art can be an experience that you can not change and idea without any material product.
 Design is more concrete and physical.
-The goal of design is to make space, athetic, and function more suitable for their environment or people.
+The goal of design is to make space, asthetic, and function more suitable for the environment or people.